iMayth/HepsiBuradaUITest/README.md

 Designed to encapsulate actions for their respective feature steps.

 ## *2.Step Definitions*
-**Hooks**: Configures actions before and after execution, such as starting/stopping the Appium driver and cleaning up test data.
+**Hooks**: Configures actions before and after execution, such as starting/stopping the driver and cleaning up test data.

 **StepDefinitions**: Define Gherkin steps with Java code.
 Use page classes for implementing test actions.